The many routes to the ubiquitous Bradley-Terry model: Axiomatic motivations

 \section{Axiomatic motivations}

 It is sometimes possible to fix properties that we would desire of a model and use them to derive a unique model.
-In this section, we consider such properties that lead to the Bradley-Terry model.
+In this section, we consider such properties that lead to the Bradley--Terry model.